Talking About Money in English: 20+ Words and Idioms to Discuss Money with Confidence

 This is everything you need to know to start talking about money in English.
 Try to use the words and the idioms in places where it feels right.

 And never be afraid to make mistakes!
-You will learn a lot just by talking to native speakers who are enthusiastic about money.
+You’ll learn a lot just by talking to native speakers who are enthusiastic about money.